 If you suffer from allergies, Hoover offers a few vacuum cleaners approved by the Sensitive Choice program.
 But none of these are currently cordless vacuums.
 Instead, you can opt for anti-allergy models like the Hoover Ultra Power Sick Vacuum ($299 RRP*) which contains HEPA filtration.

 Some of the cordless vacuum cleaners currently available from Hoover include:

 Hoover maintained four stars for most factors, such as battery life, ease of storage, ease of emptying and overall satisfaction.
 It got three stars for quietness and effectiveness.

 Online retailer Kogan sells pretty much anything and everything under the sun, including its own cheaper versions of various appliances.
 Prices for Kogan’s cordless and corded vacuum cleaners typically start from just under $100 for 600W corded model and can go towards $300 for some of the brand’s more ‘advanced’ models, or $688 for the Kogan Z11 Total Pro Cordless Stick Vacuum Cleaner.
 But it’s worth keeping in mind that Kogan is usually offering plenty of sales on its own branded range of vacuums, with free shipping also available for some products or Kogan First members.

 Kogan stick vacuums come with the usual features you would expect from a handstick, such as a HEPA filter, dual suction modes, 60-minute runtime capacity and a dustbin capacity of just under 1L.
 Some models also include additional accessories.

 A few Kogan stick vacuum cleaners currently available include:

-Vax stick vacuum cleaners usually cost between the $150 and $300 mark, making it among the most inexpensive handsticks on the market.
+Vax’s stick vacuum cleaners usually cost around the $300 mark, making it among the most inexpensive handsticks on the market.